Nigel1992/service.libreelec.backupper/.github/README.md

 </div>

+## NOTE: The restore functionality is still being worked on !

 ## 🎯 What's New in 1.2.0 (March 16, 2025)

 We've added powerful scheduling features and improved the overall experience: